 The map is produced by the Healing Our Waters-Great Lakes Coalition, an association of more than 120 environmental and conservation groups.

-Here’s a quick look at what the coalition views as success stories in Minnesota:
+Here’s a quick look at what the coalition views as success stories in Ohio.

-The benefits of restoration helps Minnesota’s economy, according to a report by the Great Lakes Commission, an interstate public conservation agency.
+The restoration helps Ohio’s economy, according to a report by the Great Lakes Commission, an interstate public conservation agency.

 Thirty percent of Ohio’s tourism dollars come from visitors to the Lake Erie region, according to the commission.
 That’s $10.7 billion a year.
 Restoration protects this and other resources, including the drinking water for 3 million residents.
 Fish and wildlife attract 1.5 million anglers and hunters, a $3.5 billion industry.